holdex/holdex-venture-studio/.github/CONTRIBUTING.md

 It is crucial to understand the business context of the goal and how achieving the goal will impact the project.

 All goals can be identified as GitHub issues in the relevant repository.
-Goals are created and managed by Partner level contributor.
+Goals are created and managed by Partner level contributors.

 ### Problem
 Once the goal is clear, you must identify what stops you from achieving it.
 Anything that is stopping us - is a “Problem”.
 A typical question to ask is: "what valuable action the user can’t perform?".